on September 21, 2021 (last modified on May 5, 2022) • 16 minute read

 Has your client’s business received many positive reviews on social media or Google Business?
 Since people almost never buy without consulting the web first, make sure your client understands how valuable these reviews can be.

 Different people on your team will be tracking different metrics.
-When reporting to a client, you can easily extract the most important ones and create a single, overall report that will include the most relevant KPIs the client may be interested in.
+When reporting to a client, you can easily extract the most important ones and create a single KPI dashboard that will include the most relevant key performance indicators the client may be interested in.

 Here are a few examples of the metrics you may want to include in your agency report.